Boom-Foundation-BV/Multicoin/README.md

 Additional features :

  - The contract has an owner.
- - Multiven can burn unsold tokens.
+ - Contract owner can burn unsold tokens.

 ## Playing with the contract